Skip to main content

 ]

-In order to do so, we can use the button's onClick event handler and set up a Navigate to URL action.
-Instead of providing a static URL, we simply specify that {{Dropdown1.selectedOptionValue}} as the URL.
-This approach works well since our options object already contains the relative paths for each of our pages.
+To achieve this, use the button's onClick event handler and set up a Navigate to URL action.
+Instead of providing a static URL, simply specify {{Dropdown1.selectedOptionValue}} as the URL.
+This approach works well since the options object already contains the relative paths for each of our pages.

 Use Navigate to URL to dynamically navigate to different pages in your app

-Alternatively, we can utilize the navigateTo function in the Run JS action to dynamically navigate to different pages in our app.
+Alternatively, the navigateTo function can be used in the Run JS action to dynamically navigate to different pages in the app.
+This approach is useful for implementing more complex logic, such as a series of conditionals to construct URLs differently.

 ["Issue Card", "Customers", "Customer Detail"]